Down the Exxon Lane — 2

 We had a contraption made for the purpose, basically a large table the size and shape of a billiard table, about four feet high, with a tabletop made of two planks held together mechanically.
 With a crank of the lever attached to one end of the table, the two planks would instantly open like a trapdoor, and whatever lay on the table fell to the floor.

 Borrowing space for our “laboratory” from our only dealer in Malir, Imtiaz and I set to work and started testing cotton bags of different plies.
 We would place a bag in the middle of the tabletop and pull the lever.
-The bag would drop to the floor with a thud.
-If it didn’t show any split or tear, we would keep dropping it, each time placing it on its different sides, until it tore open at someplace.
+The bag would drop to the floor with a thud and we would inspect it for any split or tear.
+We would keep dropping it, each time placing it on its different sides, until it tore open at someplace.
 We kept a count of the drops.
 The bag that withstood the highest number of drops was to be the answer to our quest.
-And we did find an answer and had it delivered to the head office for our bosses to see.
+We did find an answer and had it delivered to the head office for our bosses to see.

 Andrew Seager, the Technical Services Manager, a part of the Marketing Services group, was most excited about our find and couldn’t wait to show it to his boss.